Ali Krieger: Washington Spirit, 2014–2016

 On January 3, 2014, Krieger was once again allocated to the Washington Spirit for the 2014 season.
 She made 22 appearances in the regular season, starting all 22.
 In the 1935 minutes she played for the Spirit, she made one goal and one assist, helping the Spirit finish fourth and advance to the playoffs.
 The Spirit faced Seattle Reign on August 24 in the semifinal.
 Krieger played all 90 minutes of the game, which ended in a 2–1 defeat for the Spirit.
+She came second in voting for NWSL Defender of the Year (tied with Julie Ertz) behind Becky Sauerbrunn in the 2014 season.

 Krieger was once again with the Washington Spirit for the 2015 season.
 During the team's league opener on April 10, 2015, Krieger suffered a concussion in the 17th minute after making contact with the head of Jessica McDonald as they both jumped for a header.
 Krieger missed two matches with the Washington Spirit before she returned to training.
 However, she did not appear in another match for the Spirit until after the 2015 FIFA Women's World Cup, as she left to train with the United States women's national team soon after her recovery.
 She returned to the Spirit in late-July, appearing in a match against the Chicago Red Stars on July 25, which ended in a 1–1 draw.
 Krieger made eight appearances for the Spirit in the regular season, playing a total of 655 minutes.
 The Spirit ended the season in fourth place, clinching a spot in the playoffs.
 They faced Seattle Reign in the semifinals on September 13.
 Krieger was attending her father's wedding in Virginia the week of the playoffs and missed the match against Seattle Reign.
 The Spirit were defeated 3–0, eliminating them from the playoffs.

 Krieger returned for her fourth season with the Spirit in 2016, playing 15 games, 14 starts, during the regular season and all 120 minutes of both postseason matches.
 She scored two goals, including the first goal in the semifinal which gave the Spirit the early lead in what would end up being the first semifinal win in the club's history.
 Krieger recorded an assist on one of Crystal Dunn's goals in the NWSL Championship.
 She was voted Spirit Fan Favorite and Spirit Defender of the Year and named to NWSL Second Best XI.

 Krieger served as the captain of the Washington Spirit from 2014 to 2016.